 And as Mr Zuckerberg looks to the future and the metaverse, there is no question that Facebook is will remain an huge player online.
 In fact, if you’re looking to get in on cutting edge marketing angles, chances are Facebook will be there.

 So let’s take a closer look at Facebook traffic and their global market reach.

 Facebook traffic statistics

-Facebook’s traffic is huge, with around 22 billion visits each month, according to SimilarWeb.
+Facebook’s traffic is huge, with around 22 billion visits each month in 2021, according to SimilarWeb.

 There are 2.8 billion monthly active users, of which 1.84 billion visit daily.

 - Vietnam 4.4%